jdunkerley/ToDosElectron/docs/debuggingSetUp.md

-# Setting up Debugging for TypeScript Electron application
+# Setting up VS Code Debugging for TypeScript Electron application

 The [last post](https://jdunkerley.co.uk/2017/06/03/how-to-set-up-webpack-based-typescript-electron-react-build-process-with-vsts-ci/) covered the basic set up of TypeScript Electron application being build by WebPack.
 This post follows on with a couple of extra features.